kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 path.

-The administrator must keep the per-NUMA `--reserved-memory` totals equal to `system-reserved + kube-reserved` for each resource type, just as with ordinary memory today.
+The administrator must keep the per-NUMA `--reserved-memory` totals equal to `system-reserved + kube-reserved` for memory and hugepages specifically, just as with ordinary memory today.
 Eviction thresholds never include hugepages, so they do not contribute to that equality for hugepage resources.
+There are two reasons hugepage eviction is not meaningful:

+1. **No overcommit.** Unlike standard memory, hugepages cannot be overcommitted — even for Burstable pods.
+A pod's hugepage `requests` must equal its `limits`.
+A pod therefore can never consume more hugepages than its pre-allocated limit, so there is no surprise pressure to react to.

+2. **Separate accounting pool.** The eviction threshold mechanism exists to maintain a small amount of free general memory so critical system processes can continue to function.
+When `memory.available` falls below the threshold, kubelet evicts pods to relieve pressure.
+Hugepages are accounted in their own kernel pool and do not count toward `memory.available`.
+Evicting a hugepage-consuming pod would not reduce general memory pressure — the pressure would remain.

 `node.status.capacity` and `node.status.allocatable` report node-wide totals
 per hugepage size.
 They do not expose per-NUMA hugepages.